Soneso/stellar_flutter_sdk/README.md

 The Soneso open source Stellar SDK for Flutter is build with Dart and provides APIs to build and sign transactions, connect and query [Horizon](https://github.com/stellar/horizon).

-The SDK is currently in alpha stage - v.
-0.7.8.
+The SDK is currently in beta stage - v.
+0.7.9.

 ## Installation